 Tim Freeman, who went through adult stem cell treatment at StemGenex, stated at the Food and Drug Administration (FDA) Hearing held at the NIH in Bethesda, Maryland, that the treatment dramatically improved his quality of life.

 “I was diagnosed with Parkinson’s disease in 2013.
 Four years later, I turned from the toxicity and side effects of traditional Parkinson’s medications to adult stem cell treatment.
 What I experienced has restored hope to my life.
 I am more focused, more social, have better sleeping habits, have resumed my golf play, and, most importantly, suffered no side effects.
 I was honored to speak before the FDA to encourage them to not stifle the imagination and innovation of those at the forefront of regenerative medicine, which I believe one day will unlock the secrets of the human body’s ability to aid in curing so many diseases.”

 Recently, the 21st Century Cures Act, a landmark piece of legislation focused on medical innovation and medical research, was signed into law by President Obama in December of 2016.
 This Act provides the FDA with the flexibility to accelerate how it evaluates regenerative medicine treatments, such as stem cell therapies, while maintaining its high standards of safety and efficacy.

-Tim’s advocation for Adult Stem Cell Treatment for Parkinson’s Disease at FDA Hearing in Washington, D.C. can be viewed here.
+View a video of Tim’s advocation for Adult Stem Cell Treatment for Parkinson’s Disease at FDA Hearing in Washington, D.C.